 - Use DHCP.
 Although the Photon can handle static IP addresses, it's not configured for it out of the box, so you'll have to dig into the source code.

 - Turn off access control and firewalls.
 Not permanently, but temporarily, to see if it resolves the issue.
 If it does, you can hopefully just tweak your settings to accommodate the Photon rather than taking down your security.
-The only change you may need to make to your router is to open up outgoing port 5683, the default CoAP port the Photon uses to connect to the Particle Cloud.
+The only change you may need to make to your router is to open up outgoing port 5683, the default CoAP port the Photon uses to connect to the Particle Device Cloud.
 If your Photon flashes cyan and occasionally flashes red, router issues are likely the culprit.

 STEP 5: Search the forums